 “While both departments are already offering a digital service to their customers, the benefits here are for the individual.
 The Digital Postbox will allow an individual that engages with departments for different services to view a range of their personal communications in one safe and secure location,” Flanagan clarified.

 Finally, it will also be used in the sending of digital payslips to public sector employees.
 Currently, the Department of Education currently posts payslips to approximately 120,000 staff.
-This will start on the 12th of May, 2022.
+This started on the 12th of May, 2022.

 According to Flanagan, by making the payslips available online, it will save on postal costs for the department and also it will be more efficient for the staff who will have all their payslips stored digitally in the one place.